MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/plan/Plan-for-Deploying-Devices-using-Discrete-Device-Assignment.md

 ---
-title: Plan for Deploying Devices using Discrete Device Assignment
+title: Plan for deploying devices using Discrete Device Assignment
 description: Learn about how DDA works in Windows Server ms.prod: windows-server-threshold ms.service: na